 Once this statement is received, the Director will convene the Fraternal Expansion Committee to consider the question of whether the establishment of a new fraternal organization at Lycoming College is presently appropriate.
 If the Committee rules against expansion, the interest group must cease to operate.
 If the Committee rules in favor of expansion, the Director will meet with representatives of the interest group to explain the formal application process.

-The full Policy for the Formation of Fraternal Organizations can be found on the Office of Student Programs and Leadership Development webpage.
+The full Policy for the Formation of Fraternal Organizations can be found on the Office of Student Activities and Involvement webpage.

 Recognition of Organizations